Best Church Accounting Software for 2026 - Krowdbase

 Aplos

 Aplos is a fund accounting and donor management platform built for small nonprofits and religious institutions.
 It stands out for its ease of use and tailored features such as church accounting and donation tracking.
-Users appreciate its cloud access...load more
+Users appreciate its cloud...load more

 QuickBooks Online